webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 The [[svg/elements/feFlood|'''feFlood''']] effect simply produces a color, specified by its [[svg/properties/flood-color|'''flood-color''']] property.
-The effect is independent of the graphic we've produced so far, doesn't take any input from the offset effect, so it renders within the filter's entire
+The effect is independent of the graphic we've produced so far, and doesn't take any input from the offset effect, so it renders within the filter's entire region:
-region:

 [[Image:svgf_dropFlood.png|192px]]